linha00/Treasurescape/README.md

 able to retrieve data from user's friend list (done)

-functioning online and offline indicator of friends

 popup menu of add friends (done)

-able to request, add and remove friends from user's friend list
+able to add friends to their friendlist (done)

-updating of database from the performed actions
+updating of database from the performed actions (done)

 #### 4. functioning shop system

 able to retrieve data from the database (done)

-able to perform buying feature from the shop
+able to perform buying feature from the shop (done)

-storing of item purchase
+storing of item purchase (done)

-updating of shop database and player database with each purchase
+updating of shop database and player database with each purchase (done)

 #### 5. functioning map geolocation